A Rainbow in the Dark

 "It just off the coast by Norwich," Lily said.
 "It's a horrible place, Sev.
 Please hurry."

 "I will, Lily.
 I promise."
 No sooner had he said the words then he was awake.
 He got up, got dressed in heavy warm clothing and grabbed his broom, a Nimbus 2000.
 He made his way to Minerva's quarters on the seventh floor and knocked on her door.
 In a few seconds Minerva opened her door dressed in a tartan robe and matching sleep cap.
 "Severus, where are you going?
 It nearly eleven o'clock."

-"I know where Harry is and I'm going to go and get him.
+"I know where Harry is and I am going to get him.
 Do you have his letter?"

 "Yes, but …" She stopped and then smiled.
 "Seeing that you've obviously already made up your mind, I'll get Harry's letter."
 She left and returned in a few seconds with the letter and handed it to Severus.

 Severus took it and put it securely in his pocket and sealed his pocket shut with a spell.
-"I'm taking Harry directly to Witch's Moon.
-We'll spend the night there and then we'll floo to Diagon Alley for his school supplies so don't expect us back until mid-day or later."
+"I am taking Harry directly to Witch's Moon.
+We will spend the night there and then we will floo to Diagon Alley for his school supplies so do not expect us back until mid-day or later."

-"I won't be returning Harry to the Dursley so I'll be bringing him here and he'll be staying in my quarters until school starts and he's sorted."
+"I will not be returning Harry to the Dursley so I will be bringing him here and he will stay in my quarters until school starts and he is sorted."

 Minerva smiled as she closed her door.
 She knew Harry would be in good hands with Severus and Severus would be in good hands with Harry.